-Scabies is an itchy skin condition caused by a tiny burrowing mite called Sarcoptes scabiei.
-The presence of the mite leads to intense itching in the area of its burrows.
-The urge to scratch may be especially strong at night.
+Scabies is an itchy skin rash caused by a tiny burrowing mite called Sarcoptes scabiei.
+Intense itching occurs in the area where the mite burrows.
+The need to scratch may be stronger at night.

-Scabies is contagious and can spread quickly through close physical contact in a family, child care group, school class, nursing home or prison.
-Because of the contagious nature of scabies, doctors often recommend treatment for entire families or contact groups.
+Scabies is contagious and can spread quickly through close person-to-person contact in a family, child care group, school class, nursing home or prison.
+Because scabies spreads so easily, health care providers often recommend treating the entire family or any close contacts.

-Scabies is readily treated.
-Medications applied to your skin kill the mites that cause scabies and their eggs, although you may still experience some itching for several weeks.
+Scabies is easily treated.
+Medicated skin creams or pills kill the mites that cause scabies and their eggs.
+But itching may not stop for many weeks after treatment.

-Scabies is caused by tiny mites that burrow into your skin.
+Scabies is caused by tiny mites that burrow into the skin.

 - Itching, often severe and usually worse at night

-- Thin, irregular burrow tracks made up of tiny blisters or bumps on your skin
+- Thin, wavy tunnels made up of tiny blisters or bumps on the skin

-In infants and young children, common sites of infestation include the:
+In infants and young children, common sites of scabies usually include the: